foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Content
 ========
 Complete the communication between smartphone and IoTDK board through RN4020 BLE module.
-At first, setup RN4020 BLE module by using API of RN4020 driver.
+First, setup RN4020 BLE module by using API of RN4020 driver.
 Then connect mobile phone and RN4020 by BLE, and check the data send by IoTDK in smartphone.
 Finally, send data from smartphone to IoTDK board, and print this data value in terminal.